-Picture this: You're in a strange office, sitting directly across from a hiring manager you just met.
-Things are going great — the conversation is easy, and you've prepared enough that you're able to confidently recount all of the reasons why you're perfectly qualified for the role.
+Picture this: You've psyched yourself up for a Zoom interview and you're sitting directly across from a hiring manager you just met.
+Things are going great — the conversation is easy, the wifi connection is clear and you've prepared enough that you're able to confidently recount all of the reasons why you're perfectly qualified for the role.
 But then she suddenly asks you a situational question that completely trips you up.

 You might know the kind of question I'm referring to: The type that asks you to tell the story of a time you messed up — without sounding incompetent.

 Situational interview questions are designed to be a challenge, demonstrating that a candidate knows how to think on their feet and respond to curveballs, while also giving them a chance to display a slew of positive attributes, such as honesty, empathy, and humility.
 The only problem is: Situational interview questions can be hard to prep for.